Each G20 Presidency includes the organization of ministerial meetings on each of the main focus areas of the forum.

 The Summit of the G20 Heads of State and Government will be held in Rome on October 30th and 31st, 2021.
 Participants will be the Members of the G20, a few guest countries, and representatives from some of the major International and Regional Organizations.

 Ministers of Economy and Finance are traditionally invited to attend the event.

 The Summit will be chaired by President of the Council of Ministers.

-The Tourism Ministerial Meetings will be held on the 4th of May in VTC.
+The Tourism Ministerial Meetings was held on the 4th of May in VTC.